Cookie Policy

 Data collected: page views, session duration, approximate location (country/region), device type, browser type, referring URL.
 We do not receive your name, email, or other personally identifying details from Google Analytics.

-c) Advertising cookies
+c) Affiliate cookies

 d) Functional / preference cookies